Student C.A.R.E. (Campus Awareness & Risk Evaluation) Team

 - C.A.R.E. meets at least quarterly, but shall meet as frequently as necessary to address active cases or referrals.

-- Reports of concerning student behavior may be submitted by any member of the Upstate campus community to the C.A.R.E. chair, Dean of Student Affairs, or any member of the committee via an email or in person.
+- Reports of concerning student behavior may be submitted by any member of the Upstate campus community to the C.A.R.E. chair, Dean of Student Affairs, or any member of the team via an email or in person.

-- Assigned committee members meet with the student to discuss the concerning behavior, contributing factors and to assess the student’s perspective on how and why the situation has developed and how it might be resolved.
+- Assigned team members meet with the student to discuss the concerning behavior, contributing factors and to assess the student’s perspective on how and why the situation has developed and how it might be resolved.
 Some cases may require additional investigational steps including further observation of the student, interviews with individuals who have a personal connection to the student, consultation with Student Counseling, and/or guidance from University Counsel.
 The Dean of Student Affairs will be informed at each stage of the process.

-- A record of each case will be maintained by the committee chair and the Dean of Student Affairs.
+- A record of each case will be maintained by the chair and the Dean of Student Affairs.

 - Joan O'Brien (Chair), College of Health Professions

 - David Mitchell, College of Graduate Studies